On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Preliminary

 (ii).
-Obviously, if the condition event $A$ has full probability, i.e., $\P(A)= 1$, then the flocking conditioning on $A$ coincides with the (unconditional) flocking defined in Definition \ref{def-flocking}.
+Obviously, if the conditioning event $A$ has full probability, i.e., $\P(A)= 1$, then the flocking conditioning on $A$ coincides with the (unconditional) flocking defined in Definition \ref{def-flocking}.

 (iii).
-If there is no noise in the system \eqref{CS}, and the initial distribution $\mu_0$ is set up as an empirical distribution $\mu_0 = \frac{1}{n}\sum_{j=1}^n \delta_{(x^{0,j},v^{0,j})}$ for given pairs $(x^{0,j},v^{0,j})\in\R^{2Nd}$, $j=1,2,\cdots,n$, then the system \eqref{CS} degenerates to $n$ separated deterministic C-S systems.
+If there is no noise in the system \eqref{CS}, and the initial distribution $\mu_0$ is set up as an empirical distribution $\mu_0 = \frac{1}{n}\sum_{j=1}^n \delta_{(x^{0,j},v^{0,j})}$, for given pairs $(x^{0,j},v^{0,j})\in\R^{2Nd}$, $j=1,2,\cdots,n$ which are the values of $n$ independent observations in a sample, then the system \eqref{CS} degenerates to $n$ separated deterministic C-S systems.
 In this case, the conditional flocking defined above reduces to the one used in \cite[Section 4]{HL09}, since the conditional expectation is just the normalized summation over the indices $j$'s that fulfill the given condition.

 (iv).
-The definition of conditional flocking is stronger than the flocking in orbit sense.
-In fact, the authors in \cite{AH10} have proven the unconditional flocking in orbit sense.
-However, in the expectation sense, the flocking may not emerge on some particular events.
-Please see Appendix \ref{App-A} for a simple example. \end{remark}
+As we have said, the definitions for the flocking could be quite different.
+In \cite{CDP18}, the authors introduced a notion of pathwise conditional flocking, which applies well for a class of stochastic C-S models.
+While for the specific model \eqref{CS}, the unconditional pathwise flocking has been obtained in \cite{AH10}.
+In the present paper, we will focus on the conditional flocking in the mean sense.
+A simple example is provided in \ref{App-A} to show that the flocking in mean may not emerge conditioning on some particular events. \end{remark}